 The Chalke Valley History Festival began in 2011 on a small scale and as a fundraiser for the local cricket club.
 Club stalwart and historian James Holland had the idea for a festival but it was James Heneage, founder and former CEO of Ottakar’s bookshops and now historical novelist, who suggested a festival dedicated to history.

-It began with the help of a number of local volunteers, a number of whom are still playing an integral part in the festival today.
-The Daily Mail became the festival’s principle sponsor in 2013.
-The festival now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and an historic air display.
+It began with the help of a number of local volunteers, among whom Peter Bell and Rachel Holland played a big part in that first year and continue to do so today.
+Jane Pleydell-Bouverie came on board in 2012 and has been at the heart of the festival ever since.
+The Daily Mail became the festival’s principle sponsor in 2013, and it now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and historic air displays.

 From 2012 – 2016, the festival was located on the edge of Ebbesbourne Wake in the historic Challke Valley.
 This year, 2017, sees the festival move to a new site three miles away in Broad Chalke, but still in the heart of the beautiful Wiltshire Chalke Valley.